JackGruber/joplin-plugin-tagging/README.md

 To build your one version of the plugin, install node.js and run the following command `npm run dist`

+## Updating the plugin framework

+To update the plugin framework, run `yo joplin --update`

+Keep in mind that doing so will overwrite all the framework-related files **outside of the "src/" directory** (your source code will not be touched).

 ## Changelog

 ### v0.2.0